Lenín Moreno: Post-presidency

 Moreno did not run again for re-election in the 2021 Ecuadorian general election.
 On 4 March 2021 he was expelled from PAIS Alliance.

 On 22 February 2023, Ecuador's attorney general Diana Salazar asked for charges to be brought against Moreno and 36 others over alleged corruption over the construction of one of the country's largest hydroelectric plants, built between 2009 and 2018.
-Moreno denied any accusation and said that Salazar's decision was a distraction to national issues.

-On 6 March 2023, a judge approved bribery charges to be brought against Moreno over the hydroelectric plant construction between 2009 and 2018.
-Moreno, who currently resides in Paraguay working for the OAS, denied the charges and called them "inhumane and arbitrary."
+Moreno denied any accusations and said that Salazar's decision was a distraction from national issues.On 6 March 2023, a judge approved bribery charges to be brought against Moreno over the hydroelectric plant construction between 2009 and 2018.
+Moreno, who resides in Paraguay, denied the charges and called them "inhumane and arbitrary."